mwpastore/sinja/README.md

     # define a custom /books/top10 route
     get '/top10' do
-      halt 403 unless can?(:index) # restrict access to those with index rights
+      raise Sinja::ForbiddenError unless can?(:index) # restrict access to those with index rights

       serialize_models Book.where{}.reverse_order(:recent_sales).limit(10).all
     end